unicode-org/icu/docs/userguide/design.md

 applications to continue to work without change.

-Stable APIs do not guarantee that the results from every function will always be completely identical between ICU versions (see the Version Numbers (§) section above).
+Stable APIs do not guarantee that the results from every function will always be completely identical between ICU versions (see the [Version Numbers in ICU](#version-numbers-in-icu) section above).
 Bugs may be fixed.
 The Unicode character data may change with new versions of the Unicode standard.
 Locale data may be updated or changed, yielding different results for operations like formatting or collation.
 Applications that require exact bit-for-bit, bug-for-bug compatibility of ICU results should not rely on ICU release-to-release binary compatibility, but should instead link against a specific version of ICU.

-To verify that an application uses only stable APIs, build it with the C preprocessor symbols U_HIDE_DRAFT_API and U_HIDE_DEPRECATED_API defined.
+To verify that an application uses only stable APIs, build it with the C preprocessor symbols `U_HIDE_DRAFT_API` and `U_HIDE_DEPRECATED_API` defined.
 This will produce build errors if any draft, deprecated or obsolete APIs are used.
 An operating system level installation of ICU may set this option permanently.